manibomma/nodeJs/MessagingApp/README.txt

 Socket.io has 2 components :
 1. Client side library that runs on browser
 2. Server side library that runs for nodeJS

+Serving static content :
+app.use() is used to host the static content, i.e., the html created will be served through app.use()